vlenhart/q3bsp/readme.txt

                       Open Sourced December 5, 2000
                            Merry Christmas

                            v1.1 / VRML 97
                                 by
                            Holger Grahn
                             hg@x79.net

-Q3BSP is a Windows console application that will convert any valid Quake 3 BSP file into an organized polygon mesh and export the results into a standardized ASCII file format, VRML 1.0.
+Q3BSP is a cross-platform console application that will convert any valid Quake 3 BSP file into an organized polygon mesh and export the results into a standardized ASCII file format, VRML 1.0.
 I encourage users of this software to expand this tool to export in other popular ASCII file